On the almost-principal minors of a symmetric matrix: Introduction

-A necessary condition for a sequence to be the qpr-sequence of a symmetric matrix over a field $F$ was found in \cite{qpr}:
+A necessary condition for a sequence to be the qpr-sequence of a symmetric matrix over a field $\F$ was found in \cite{qpr}:

-\begin{thm} {\rm \cite[Corollary 2.7]{qpr}} Let $F$ be a field and $q_1q_2 \cdots q_{n}$ be a sequence from $\{\tt A,N,S\}$.
+\begin{thm} {\rm \cite[Corollary 2.7]{qpr}} Let $\F$ be a field and $q_1q_2 \cdots q_{n}$ be a sequence from $\{\tt A,N,S\}$.
 If $q_1q_2 \cdots q_{n}$ is the qpr-sequence of a symmetric matrix $B \in \Fnn$, then the following statements hold: \ben \item[(i)] $q_n \neq \tt S$. \item[(ii)] Neither $\tt NA$ nor $\tt NS$ is a subsequence of $q_1q_2 \cdots q_{n}$. \een \end{thm}

-The necessary condition in Theorem \ref{qpr-necessary condition} was shown to be sufficient if $F$ is of characteristic $0$:
+The necessary condition in Theorem \ref{qpr-necessary condition} was shown to be sufficient if $\F$ is of characteristic $0$:

-\begin{thm} {\rm \cite[Theorem 3.7]{qpr}} Let $F$ be a field of characteristic $0$.
+\begin{thm} {\rm \cite[Theorem 3.7]{qpr}} Let $\F$ be a field of characteristic $0$.
 A sequence $q_1q_2 \cdots q_n$ from $\{\tt A,N,S\}$ is the qpr-sequence of a symmetric matrix $B \in \Fnn$ if and only if the following statements hold: \ben \item[(i)] $q_n \neq \tt S$. \item[(ii)] Neither $\tt NA$ nor $\tt NS$ is a subsequence of $q_1q_2 \cdots q_n$. \een \end{thm}

-Theorem \ref{qpr-char 0} establishes a contrast between the epr-sequences and qpr-sequences of symmetric matrices, since we do not have a complete characterization such as the one in Theorem \ref{qpr-char 0} for epr-sequences when the field $F$ is not the prime field of order $2$ (see \cite{XMR-Char 2}).
+Theorem \ref{qpr-char 0} establishes a contrast between the epr-sequences and qpr-sequences of symmetric matrices, since a complete characterization such as the one in Theorem \ref{qpr-char 0} for epr-sequences when the field $\F$ is not the field of order $2$ is not yet known (see \cite{XMR-Char 2}).
 The absence of such a characterization for epr-sequences is due to the difficulty in understanding epr-sequences containing $\tt NA$ or $\tt NS$ as subsequences.
 However, in the case of qpr-sequences, this difficulty was overcome, since Theorem \ref{qpr-necessary condition} states that neither $\tt NA$ nor $\tt NS$ can occur as a subsequence of the qpr-sequence of a symmetric matrix \cite{qpr}, regardless of the field; this raises a question:

 \begin{quest} \rm Should we attribute the fact that neither $\tt NA$ nor $\tt NS$ can occur as a subsequence of the qpr-sequence of a symmetric matrix entirely to the dependence of qpr-sequences on almost-principal minors? \end{quest}